 Summary

-The Carson Micromax pocket microscope 100x is a fun tool for the amateur user.
+The Carson Micromax pocket microscope 100x is a fun tool for the amateur user or school-age kids.
 The optics are fine for the price, and the fact that it's portable is a huge selling point.
 It's also really easy to use, another thing that amateurs and curious kids will appreciate.

-Of course this is just a simple model, so more advanced users may be disappointed with its features and capabilities.
+They're small enough for pocket or purse, too.
+Of course these are just simple models, so more advanced users may be disappointed with the features and capabilities.
 Users who are looking for advanced microscopic abilities are better off looking elsewhere.

 Since it's so convenient to have on hand, users may find themselves spending more time getting a close-up view of the world around them!